Transcendence (religion): Christianity

 The Catholic Church, as do other Christian denominations, holds that God transcends all creation.
 According to Aquinas, "concerning God, we cannot grasp what he is, but only what he is not, and how other beings stand in relation to him."
 Anthropomorphic depictions of God are largely metaphorical and reflect the challenge of "human modes of expression" in attempting to describe the infinite.
 St. Augustine observed "...[I]t is only by the use of such human expressions that Scripture can make its many kinds of readers whom it wants to help to feel, as it were, at home."
 The "sense of transcendence" and therefore, an awareness of the "sacred", is an important component of the liturgy.
 Thus, God is recognized as both transcendent and immanent.

-Trascendence of God is implicitly affirmed by the First Vatican Council's apostolic constitution Dei Filius:
+Transcendence of God is implicitly affirmed by the First Vatican Council's apostolic constitution Dei Filius:

 The holy Catholic Apostolic Roman Church believes and confesses that there is one true and living God, Creator and Lord of heaven and earth, almighty, eternal, immense, incomprehensible, infinite in intelligence, in will, and in all perfection, who, as being one, sole, absolutely simple and immutable spiritual substance, is to be declared as really and essentially distinct from the world, of supreme beatitude in and from Himself, and ineffably exalted above all things which exist, or are conceivable, except Himself.